mfinelli/arch-install/rpi/roles/fde/README.md

     exit
     ```

-12. Rebuild the initramfs one more time for the password prompt to appear at
+13. Rebuild the initramfs one more time for the password prompt to appear at
     boot time:

     ```shell
     sudo CRYPTSETUP=y mkinitramfs -o /tmp/initramfs.gz
-    sudo cp /tmp/initramfs.gz /boot/initramfs.gz
+    sudo mv /tmp/initramfs.gz /boot/initramfs.gz
     ```

-13. Reboot and continue with the rest of the installation.
+14. Reboot and continue with the rest of the installation.

 ## keyfiles